cleira0501/Data-Science-25Sp/data-science-curriculum-build/challenges/c00-diamonds-assignment.md

 **Observations**: We can observe a positive relationship between carat and price.
 Between 0 and 1 carat, there are a strong correlation between price and carat.
-However, it is clear that as the carat got bigger, there are more variance in the price, suggesting that there are other factors influencing the price other than carat.
-We can also see that there are a surge of number of data at certain carats suggesting that those are popular cutting sizes for diamonds.
+However, it is clear that as the carat got bigger, there are more variance in the price.
+This suggests 2 possible explanation, one possibility is that there are other factors influencing the price other than carat, another possibility is that there are there are no other factors influencing the price, but the variance between prices increased when we increased carat(Heteroskedasticity) We can also see that there are a surge of number of data at certain carats suggesting that those are popular cutting sizes for diamonds.
 We can also see that the most common sizes of diamonds are under 2.5 carat.

 ### **q2** Create a visualization showing variables `carat`, `price`, and `cut` simultaneously.
 Experiment with which variable you assign to which aesthetic (`x`, `y`, etc.) to find an effective visual.